pymc-devs/pymc/docs/source/learn/core_notebooks/Gaussian_Processes.rst

 fashion as the prior, :code:`f_star`, :code:`f1_star` and :code:`f2_star` are random variables that can now be used like any other random variable in PyMC.

-Check the notebooks for detailed demonstrations of the usage of GP functionality in PyMC.
+Check the `notebooks <gaussian_processes/>`_ for detailed demonstrations of the usage of GP functionality in PyMC.